← BLOG

 The pattern, not the bill.

 What matters here is the pattern, not any single bill.
-Reform proposals around condo and co-op governance follow a near-identical legislative life cycle in Albany: a sponsor introduces the bill, the bill is referred to committee, the committee chair declines to schedule a vote, the bill dies at the end of the session, and either the same sponsor reintroduces it next session or the bill quietly disappears.
-The pattern repeats across multiple sponsors and multiple sessions for the same handful of substantive proposals.
+The substantive condo and co-op governance proposals follow a near-identical legislative life cycle in Albany: a sponsor introduces the bill, it is referred to committee, the committee chair declines to schedule a vote, the bill dies at the end of the session, and either the same sponsor reintroduces it next session or it quietly disappears.
+The pattern repeats across multiple sponsors and multiple sessions for the same handful of proposals.

 This is not how Albany handles every issue.
-Bills that pass the Housing Committee do exist.
-Every session of the legislature enacts dozens of housing-related bills.
-The pattern that defines the condo/co-op governance space is selective: bills affecting tenant protections move; bills affecting condo/co-op governance do not.
+Bills that clear the Housing Committee do exist, and every session enacts dozens of housing-related laws.
+The pattern that defines the condo/co-op governance space is selective: many tenant-protection bills move; the core owner-governance bills mostly do not.
 The most charitable read is "low constituent priority."
 The less charitable read is "industry-aligned committee chairs."

 Why this matters in 2026.

-The reason to publish this list is not to shame the legislators who carried these bills.
-Most of the sponsors deserve credit.
-They introduced reforms their constituents needed and did so against organized opposition.
-The reason to publish the list is to make the cumulative weight visible.
-When a journalist asks "what's the state of condo reform in NY?" the honest answer is: a decade of bills, zero enacted, almost none with a recorded floor vote.
+The reason to publish this record is not to shame the legislators who carried these bills — most of the sponsors deserve credit for introducing reforms their constituents needed against organized opposition.
+The reason is to make the cumulative weight visible and accurate.
+When a journalist asks "what's the state of condo reform in NY?", the honest answer is: the core owner-governance bills have stalled in committee for up to nine sessions, a couple of adjacent reforms have squeaked through, and a few obvious gaps have no bill at all.
 That is the structural fact any reform conversation has to start from.

 It also matters as targeting data.
-If you want to write a letter, the bills that most reward constituent contact in 2026 are S.71 / A.4954 (the live licensure bill in Albany) and any subsequent reintroduction of Hoylman's reserve-fund or Epstein's special-assessment work.
-The letter-to-rep generator has templates for each of these.
+If you want to write a letter, the reforms that most reward constituent contact in 2026 are S.71 (the licensure bill in Albany), A.5227 / S.5089 (the owner-vote bill that already cleared the Senate), and S.7600 (the reserve-study bill).
+The letter-to-rep generator has templates you can adapt.

 What we're missing.